marvins/cli-cpp/README.md

     telnet localhost 12344

 For the demo, the supported commands are shown below.
-Note that tab-complete currently only works for the command and not yet arguments.
+Tab-complete works for both commands and arguments.
+Check the configuration file for arguments with tab-complete support.

 1.  ?, help
   -  Print Help